mbeaudru/modern-js-cheatsheet/README.md

 - [Destructuring Objects - WesBos](http://wesbos.com/destructuring-objects/)
 - [ExploringJS - Destructuring](http://exploringjs.com/es6/ch_destructuring.html)

-### Array methods - map / filter / reduce
+### Array methods - map / filter / reduce / find

-*Map*, *filter* and *reduce* are array methods that are coming from a programming paradigm named [*functional programming*](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0).
+*Map*, *filter*, *reduce* and *find* are array methods that are coming from a programming paradigm named [*functional programming*](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0).

 To sum it up:

 - **Array.prototype.map()** takes an array, does something on its elements and returns an array with the transformed elements.
 - **Array.prototype.filter()** takes an array, decides element by element if it should keep it or not and returns an array with the kept elements only
 - **Array.prototype.reduce()** takes an array and aggregates the elements into a single value (which is returned)
+- **Array.prototype.find()** takes an array, and returns the first element that satisfies the provided condition.

 I recommend to use them as much as possible in following the principles of functional programming because they are composable, concise and elegant.

-With those three methods, you can avoid the use of *for* and *forEach* loops in most situations.
-When you are tempted to do a *for* loop, try to do it with *map*, *filter* and *reduce* composed.
+With those four methods, you can avoid the use of *for* and *forEach* loops in most situations.
+When you are tempted to do a *for* loop, try to do it with *map*, *filter*, *reduce* and *find* composed.
 You might struggle to do it at first because it requires you to learn a new way of thinking, but once you've got it things get easier.

 #### Sample code